great-expectations/great_expectations/docs/tutorials/publishing_data_docs_to_s3.rst

 Configuring data docs requires three simple steps:

+1. Configure an S3 bucket.

-1. Create a bucket to host the site.
-Modify the bucket name and region for your situation.
-You may also wish to apply organization specific access control policies; see below for additional resources regarding access controls.
+**Modify the bucket name and region for your situation.**

 .. code-block:: bash